 U.S. “free trade” policies, like NAFTA, encourage the flight of capital and export of jobs.
 These policies have contributed to high unemployment, reduced opportunities for young people, and budget deficits at all levels of government, which in turn cause job losses for public-sector workers.
-UE insists decisions regarding trade and employment are too important to be left exclusively to perfidious plutocrats and their paid-for political patsies, and we have no illusions that the Trump Administration’s plans to “renegotiate” NAFTA will result in better outcomes for U.S. workers.
+As we predicted, the Trump Administration's renegotiation of NAFTA has not and will not reverse decades of job loss.
+UE insists decisions regarding trade and employment are too important to be left exclusively to big business and their paid-for politicians.
 Our union demands sweeping legislative solutions, including controls on capital investment and credit, and severe penalties to give companies a strong disincentive to destroy our jobs.

-Since the last convention, many UE-represented workplaces have either closed or announced their intention to close, including NGK-Locke (Local 120), Madico (Local 262), PennCoil (Local 615), and APL Logistics (Local 1166).
-General Electric has recently announced plans to end all locomotive production in Erie, Pennsylvania by the end of 2018, with up to 575 members of Local 506 facing layoff.
-GE continues to drive down U.S. living standards, relocating jobs to non-union locations where wages are less than half that of UE members.
+Since the last convention, several UE-represented workplaces have either closed or announced their intention to close, including NGK-Locke (Local 120), Aetna Bearing (Local 151), O.P.
+Schumann (Local 155), Kraco (Local 1021), and Graham Packaging (Local 1421).
 This continued obliteration of well-paid manufacturing jobs means an entire industry has seen its employment standards collapse.

 As a union, we know even when our jobs cannot be saved, the fight is still worth it.
 Sometimes a workplace is saved in unexpected ways.
 The members of UE Local 1187 at Load King in South Dakota can attest that even when the plant has closed and the union members have lost their jobs, continuing to fight can ultimately pay off and restore what appeared to be lost forever.
 But even when it doesn’t, the fight puts the workers in a better position to win a superior severance package.